TWO AWESOME WATERFALLS ON BOHOL ISLAND

 Normally I share location names and directions with you but when the Princess of Bohol gives you orders you follow them!

-We drove an hour on the moped and met Jammy at the markets.
+We drove an hour on the moped from Alona Beach and met Jammy at the local markets.
 We followed behind her as she drove away on a habal-habal through the winding mountains.
-After many twists and turns we parked the moped in the middle of the jungle at the end of a road.
-Down the path we walked for several minutes until the blue water of the stream caught my eye.
-We had arrived in paradise.
+After many twists and turns, we parked the moped in the middle of the jungle at the end of a road.
+Down the path, we walked for several minutes until the blue water of the stream caught my eye.
+We had arrived in paradise to one of the most beautiful waterfalls on Bohol.

 We had entered our playground for the day.
 There was a raft we could use to paddle around the pool and a rope swing hanging from the tallest branch.
 Almost 12 feet deep, the pool was perfect for cliff jumping, even the waterfall could be climbed.
 We spent the first 2 hours non-stop exploring, jumping, swinging and just being huge kids as Jammy watched on probably wondering why we are so crazy.
 We did convince her to jump from a 20 footer so she was in on it too.